qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - A person that likes one Apple product thinks that all designs of all Apple products are correct and superior.
 - When one likes one opinion of a political candidate, one tend to ignore the candidate's shortcomings.

 **Horn effect** is the inverse of halo effect: if people dislike one aspect of a thing, they tend to dislike all aspects of that thing and its related things.
-People tend to judge words by the political stance of the person who said it. **Disaggrement on ideas tend to become insults to people, especially in a competitive environment.**
+People tend to judge words by the political stance of the person who said it.

+**Disaggrement on ideas tend to become insults to people.**

 Halo effect and horn effect are related to **binary thinking**.